steroman/dynatrace-deck/slides.md

 ## Measure performance

 <!-- notes:
-Performance measurement ensures we make decisions based on evidence, not assumptions.
+A modern lifecycle relies on evidence, not guesswork.

-We evaluate across three lenses: users, business, and operations.

-For users:
-task completion, feature adoption, time to value, onboarding friction, troubleshooting success.
-We also consider readability, comprehension tests, and feedback from support and the community.

-For the business:
-case deflection, chatbot containment, term usage for taxonomies, and the reduction of “how do I…?” support tickets.

-For operations:
+We look at users: task completion, onboarding friction, and how well content helps them move through workflows.
+We look at business outcomes like case deflection and feature adoption.
-writer focus time, throughput, review cycles, staleness patterns, and the ratio of writing vs non-writing work.
+And we look at operations: writer focus time, review cycles, and overall throughput.

-It’s important to emphasize that the goal isn’t for people to spend more time on docs.
-The goal is to make better decisions and deliver content that drives real behavior change.
-Evidence is what lets us continuously refine the lifecycle.
+Measuring across these three lenses helps us decide what to improve, what to retire, and where to invest next so the system keeps evolving in the right direction.
 -->
----

 ---
 layout: center
 transition: fade